Agar steps down as Leeds head coach

 The 50-year-old took over in 2019 and led the Rhinos to the 2020 Challenge Cup, their first silverware since 2017.

-However, their poor start to the season following high-profile recruitment of players such as Blake Austin and Aiden Sezer, has seen Agar depart.
+However, their poor start to the season following high-profile recruitment of players such as Blake Austin and Aiden Sezer, has seen Agar step aside.

 Assistant coach Jamie Jones-Buchanan will take interim charge for Saturday's Challenge Cup tie against Castleford.

+Leeds have confirmed that Agar will remain at Headingley in a yet-to-be-specified role.

-Since replacing former player David Furner on an initial interim basis at Headingley, Agar has kept Leeds up, taken them to the play-offs twice and won the Challenge Cup by beating Salford.
+Since replacing former player David Furner on an initial interim basis, Agar has kept Leeds up, taken them to the play-offs twice and won the Challenge Cup by beating Salford.

 The 2022 campaign began with optimism amid the arrival of imports such as Austin, Sezer, James Bentley and David Fusitu'a, but after a narrow opening round loss to Warrington, injuries and suspensions have kept key players out.